tonypdmtr/68hc08/asm8.md

 * File-local labels begin with `?` (a question mark).
 This is an assembler requirement.
 * Proc-local labels end with `@@` (although the assembler allows `@@` to be anywhere past the first character of the label).
 * Macro-local labels end with `$$$` (although the assembler allows `$$$` to be anywhere past the first character of the label).
 * Subroutines always begin with a `proc` pseudo-op to mark the beginning of the subroutine.
-This allows proc-local symbols to be used inside the subroutine without worrying about name collisions with other subroutine symbols.
+This allows proc-local symbols to be used inside the subroutine without worrying about name collisions with other subroutines' symbols.
 * Subroutines normally use `#spauto` mode with optional `:ab` offset when the proc may reference caller-level stack variables.
 * Local (stack) variables are defined near the beginning of the subroutine either directly (with `AIS #-nn`) or with the use of the `local` macro which follow an `#AIS` directive.
 These variables are de-allocated using the `AIS #:AIS` instruction.
 * Each subroutine is separated from the previous one with an 80-column semi-colon beginning comment line full of asterisks (i.e., `;***...`).